Traces On A Computer Motherboard Carry

 • Physical Stress: Bending or flexing the board can crack internal traces, leading to intermittent faults.

-Proper case airflow, stable mounting, and humidity control help preserve trace integrity for years Small thing, real impact..
+Proper case airflow, stable mounting, and humidity control help preserve trace integrity for years That's the part that actually makes a difference..

 Future Trends in Trace Technology